 Higher Digital President Joe Gottlieb sat down with colleague Henry DeVries, VP and Principal Consultant of Analytics and Finance, to chat about data governance.

 Joe Gottlieb: 0:00

-Hello, and welcome to another Higher Digital coffee talk.
+Hello, and welcome to another Higher Digital podcast.
 My name is Joe Gottlieb, President of Higher Digital, and I’m joined by Henry DeVries, our Vice President and Principal Consultant of Analytics and Finance.
 Welcome, Henry.